JohnErnsthausen/DAEPAK/README.md

 Check out the resulting .LOG and .TXT files in the examples/EXAMPLE directory.

 ### Build your example
--  Follow a prototype --- if need be --- to setup your problem
+-  Follow a prototype example from the examples/EXAMPLE directory --- if need be --- to setup your problem
 -  Copy libdaepak.a to your examples directory
 -  $ar x libdaepak.a
 -  $gfortran -Wall -pedantic -c YourExamplesFile.f95 -o YourExamplesFile.o